- The average cost of car insurance for a 65-year-old driver in California is $2,284 per year for a full coverage policy.

 This leads to higher car insurance costs.
 CarInsurance.com’s data show that premiums rise for most senior drivers starting in their mid-60s and keep increasing.
 In California, a full coverage policy costs an average of $2,284 for a 65-year-old driver, while a 70-year-old driver pays $2,416.

-70-year-old drivers pay 6% more for full coverage than 65-year-olds and 75-year-old drivers pays 11% more for a full coverage policy
+CarInsurance.com found that 70-year-old drivers pay 6% more for full coverage than 65-year-old drivers in California, and 75-year-old drivers pay 11% more for a full coverage policy.

-The table below highlights the annual average rate increases for senior drivers in California based on age and different coverage levels:
+The table below shows the annual average rate increase for senior drivers by age in California for different coverage levels:

 Coverage types: